Sleeps 3 | 160sq/ft| Pup-Friendly

 All garbage and recycling must be packed up and taken home on your departure.

 THINGS TO DO

 (Our cabin is located in a wild part of the lake.
-For clear, deep swimming, take out our canoe to our nearby swimming dock)
+Visit Halliburton Forest’s public beach for swimming.)

 - Hike, Bike or Snowmobile in Haliburton Forest Wild Life Reserve

 - Take a Canopy Tour or Husky Hike at Haliburton Forest Base Camp (20 minute drive)

 - Visit the Wolf Centre in Haliburton Forest and catch a glimpse of their wolf pack: permanent residents of Haliburton Forest since 1993

 - Grab a bite at The Cookhouse Restaurant located at the Base Camp of Haliburton Forest

 - Visit the beautiful waterfront town of Haliburton for shopping, dining and events (45 minute drive)